Andonome/stories/rules.md

 - Warp: Target becomes brittle. +X TN to move it, but a single point of Damage destroys it.
     * Detailed: resulting rock looks like shining gems.
     * Duplicated: X^2 Weight (1 to 25).
+- Witness:
+    * Detailed:
+    * Duplicated:
 ## Fire
-- Wax: X Damage (1D6-3+X Damage).
+- Wax: Target fire grows rapidly dealing 1D6-4+X damage to anyone nearby.
+Damage increases by 0 for a candle, 1 for a torch, 2 for a hearth, 3 or more for a bonfire.
     * Detailed: colourful phoenix fire.
-    * Duplicated: X^2 squares covered
+    * Duplicated: X^2 steps covered
 - Wane: Nearby fires go out.
-1 for a candle, 2 for a torch.
+TN increases by 0 for a candle, 1 for a torch, 2 for a hearth, 3 or more for a bonfire.
     * Detailed: candle goes out with a bang or pop, and lots of weird smoke.
-    * Duplicated: X^2 squares covered
+    * Duplicated: X^2 steps covered
 - Warp: harmless
     * Detailed: Colourful phoenix fire.
-    * Duplicated: X^2 squares covered
+    * Duplicated: X^2 steps covered
+- Witness:
+    * Detailed:
+    * Duplicated:
 ## Air
 - Wax: Wind blast (-X AP when facing wind, -1/2 AP with back to wind.)
     * Detailed: shape in the wind.
-    * Duplicated: X^3 squares covered
+    * Duplicated: X^3 steps covered
 - Wane: Putrid
     * Detailed: shape in the putrid wind.
-    * Duplicated: X^3 squares covered.
+    * Duplicated: X^3 steps covered.
 - Warp: Bubble
     * Detailed: shape the bubble (like an underwater castle, or woodspy-shaped bubble)
-    * Duplicated: X^2 squares covered.
+    * Duplicated: X^2 steps covered.
+- Witness:
+    * Detailed:
+    * Duplicated:
 ## Water
 - Encourage: sploosh!
     * Detailed: colourful wave, shaped like a naiad.
-    * Duplicated: X^2 squares covered
+    * Duplicated: X^2 steps covered
 - Wane: Mist
     * Detailed: mist forms image.
-    * Duplicated: X^2 of water disappear, X^5 squares covered in mist.
+    * Duplicated: X^2 of water disappear, X^5 steps covered in mist.
 - Warp: Acidic gloop (X Damage per round of full-body contact, minus Covering)
     * Detailed: acid gloop forms into a creature's shape, like a jelly.
     * Duplicated: X^2 of water transformed.
+- Witness:
+    * Detailed:
+    * Duplicated:
 ## Life
 - Wax: (Dam/ HP), Metabolism+ (AP) (removes all ground nutrients)
     * Detailed: appearance changes.